HumaIlyas/Project-5-Mildew-detection-leaves-images-identification/README.md

 </div>

 ---
-# Issues found during app development and deployment
+# Issues Found During App Development and Deployment
 The following issues were found during app development and deployment<br>
 - To deploy Powdery Mildew Detector on Heroku, the stack by default did not support the Python version used to develop the app.<br>
 I adjusted this issue: